 As for the economic benefits, this is certainly a considerable initial investment, but it allows you to save in the long term in terms of new applications and services production costs, time‑to‑market, and architecture maintenance.

-Finally, the ability to evolve its architecture quickly and easily, as business needs grow and change, allows the company to effectively respond to the ever-changing needs of customers.
+Finally, the ability to evolve its architecture quickly and easily, as business needs grow and change, allows the company to gain the business agility required to effectively respond to the ever-changing needs of customers.

-A success story: the transformation of a big insurance company.
+A success story: legacy systems modernization of a big insurance company

 As digital catalyst, Mia‑Platform faced the migration of IT systems of an important Italian insurance group.